 COVID-19 response: Supporting the off-grid energy sector

 Access to electricity keeps people connected, protects vulnerable populations, keeps ventilators on and saves lives.
 Off-grid companies are critical for reaching populations beyond the grid and for more rapid deployment of electricity solutions, for households and for health clinics.
-Yet, the current pandemic is disrupting their operations and threatening their ability to provide vital power.

 Photo: UNDP Peru / Monica Suárez Galindo